bentasker/snippets_cli/README.md

 ### General

-    [Num] - Jump to the specified Snippet ID (e.g. 4) list - List all snippets in the system
+    [Num] - Jump to the specified Snippet ID (e.g. 4) [Search phrase] - Search snippets for phrase list - List all snippets in the system help - Display this output

 ### Snippet View